aleonnet/RTEF/README.md

 ### Prerequisites

 For the forecaster to work, ensure that an appropriate computer with all the required dependencies installed is used.
 The Real Time Energy Forecaster has been tested using Python 2.7 on a computer running Ubuntu.
 The required dependencies can be found in the includes section of the programs.
-The Mosquitto message broker also needs to be installed.
+The Mosquitto message broker and clients also needs to be installed.

 ### Setting up a local MQTT broker and subscriber

-Start a local mosquitto broker by entering the following command into a terminal window:
+Start a local mosquitto broker by entering the following command into a terminal window.
+Note, on some operating systems, this might not be necessary as it is already running in the background.
 ```
 $ mosquitto
 ```